ehgbl/cloud-financial/README.md

 ### Prerequisites

 - Java 17 or higher
-- PostgreSQL or MySQL database
+- MySQL database
-- Maven (or Gradle) for building the project
+- Maven for building the project

 ### Installation